 - One of those sites is Flickr.

-All you have in order to use an image for commercial purposes is give credit to the original photograph.
+All you have to do to use an image for commercial purposes is give credit to the original photograph.

 Flickr is an image sharing website where people upload their images and add in a license.